What Language is This? Ask Your Tokenizer: Conclusion

 \section{Conclusion}

 We introduced \unilid, a simple and efficient approach for language identification.
-We adapt the generative framework of the \unilm tokenization algorithm, creating language-conditional probability distributions that enable segmentation to be treated as a language-specific phenomenon.
+In short, to predict a string's language label, we ask: under which language's unigram distribution is this string most likely? \clara{reword so its not overlapping with abstract} More concretely, we adapt the generative framework of the \unilm tokenization algorithm, creating language-conditional probability distributions that enable segmentation to be treated as a language-specific phenomenon.
 A simple application of Bayes' rule to per-language string likelihoods then provides a posterior over language labels.
 Empirically, \unilid demonstrates performance competitive with widely used LID systems.
 In particular, it exhibits stronger data efficiency and greater robustness in low-resource and fine-grained identification regimes, suggesting it will be a valuable asset for curating high-quality, diverse datasets for next-generation multilingual language models.